OBD-II

 Why Steer Is Different

 Steer goes beyond code reading.
-It's a permanent, always-connected vehicle control system that monitors your car's health 24/7.
+It is a permanent, always-connected vehicle control system that monitors your car's health 24/7.
 Instead of reacting to problems, it predicts them.
 Instead of showing raw codes, it explains them.
 And every data point is logged into a verified digital history that protects your car's value.

 Download on the App Store